heheli3001/myProject/README.md

 # greedy_snake
-A greedy snake game written by CPP
+A small greedy snake game written by CPP